team-alembic/gatsby-theme-community/README.md

 ```

 # Change content
-All data is been into `content` folder:
+All data is contained in the `content` folder:
 - `assets` images used by the theme
 - `events` mdx render by `gatsby-theme-community/src/templates/event.tsx`
 - `pages` mdx render by `gatsby-theme-community/src/templates/plain_mdx.tsx`